Antoine-Alexandre/DecodeTech/content/about.md

 # Start with why 🔥

-One major observation is at the origin of this website: there exists very few European-centered, easily accessible, and independent platforms exploring digitilization from a multidisciplinary perspective.
+One major observation is at the origin of this website: there exists very few European-centered, easily accessible, and independent platforms exploring digitilisation from a multidisciplinary perspective.
 ***

 # Our mission ✨